codespaceDrifter/dvtasteps/README.md

 # dvtasteps

-datasets for AI training
+complete datasets for AI training
 to be used by the expvr repo for different model experiments and primy for aligned agi attempts
-actual data to copy in the DATA folder. download_scripts to download web datasets, synthetic_scripts to generate synthetic verifiable datasets, maybe later add rl_envs for enviroments for agents.
+actual data in the DATA folder. includes a custom built tokenizer. tokenized data in TOKENIZED folder.

+download_scripts to download web datasets, synthetic_scripts to generate synthetic verifiable datasets, maybe later add rl_envs for enviroments for agents.

 these are the datasets organized in curriculum with both different topics and progression of difficulty within a topic. meant to be used with some curriculum training wrapper in the svnapse repo. meant to be used in the exact order as written.